 Dr. Weaver has emerged as a recognized researcher and clinician in the area of violence risk assessment, and more recently in the areas of suicide risk assessment, substance abuse and psychological trauma.
 He has numerous publications and presentations in these areas, including co-authored books in law and mental health and the diagnosis and treatment of mental disorders.

 Victor Inzunza is a Policy Associate with Swords to Plowshares.
 He presents Combat to Community® cultural competency curriculum and provides outreach and technical assistance to other community-based veteran services agencies.
 Victor graduated magna cum laude with a bachelor’s degree in English from University of the Pacific and earned his MFA in writing from University of San Francisco.

 Victor spent four years in the U.S. Marine Corps.
 He is an OIF veteran who served two tours of duty in 2003 and 2004.
 He has been active in the veteran community since 2008, focusing on access to education for California veterans.
 He served as president for the Student Veterans of America chapter at University of the Pacific.

-Megan Zottarelli, Senior Policy Analyst, Institute for Veteran Policy
+Megan Zottarelli, Assistant Director, Institute for Veteran Policy